 Additional transform types and sizes: None.

-The following tests were (not) conducted in this subCE:
+The following tests were conducted in this subCE:

 SubCE5.1.1 (JVET-J0018, Configuration: QTBT+TT): This test applies the separate trees for I slices that is implemented in VTM to QTBT+TT by enabling the config parameter DualITree.